Thai Chinese: Cantonese

 The Cantonese predominantly came from Taishan as well as Xinhui counties in Jiangmen as well as the city of Guangzhou in Guangdong province of China.
-This group are not very prominent and are mainly concentrated in Bangkok and the central provinces.
-Although Cantonese from Yulin primarily live in Betong of Yala Province they are more popularly known as Kwongsai in which they are distinguished from the fellow kinsmen from Guangdong province despite sharing the same native dialect (กวางไส, 廣西; literally: Western Canton).
-Among the prominent Thai Chinese politicians with Cantonese ancestry are Chavarat Charnvirakul, Plaek Phibunsongkram and Anutin Charnvirakul.
+This group is not very prominent and is mainly concentrated in Bangkok and the central provinces.
+Although Cantonese people from Yulin primarily live in Betong of Yala Province, they are more popularly known as Kwongsai, in which they are distinguished from fellow people from Guangdong province despite sharing the same native dialect (กวางไส, 廣西; literally: Western Canton).
+Thai Chinese politicians with Cantonese ancestry are Plaek Phibunsongkram, Chavarat, and Anutin Charnvirakul.

 Fuzhou and Fuqing dialects

 This dialect group is the smallest among the ethnic Chinese populace and are found in places such as Chandi located in Nakhon Si Thammarat province as well as in other provinces such as Chumphon (Lamae and Map Ammarit villages) and also Rayong province (in the settlement of Ban Chandi, which was renamed after their main population centre of Chandi in Southern Thailand as a result of internal immigration and resettlement) as well as a lesser extent a pocket of them being internal migrants residing in Bangkok as well as Central Thailand (surrounding provinces of the capital, Bangkok), they trace their ancestries back to Fuzhou and Ningde towns of northern Fujian province, China.